learn-with-me/Development-Setup-Handbook/04-devops/Docker/cheatsheet.md

 ```
 $ docker build -t myapp:1.0                    // Build an image from Dockerfile in the current directory with a tag
 $ docker images                                // List all images locally stored with Docker engine
+$ docker image ls                              // List all images locally stored with Docker engine
+$ docker image ls -a                           // List all images (including hidden)
 $ docker rmi alpine:3.4                        // Delete an image from local image store
 ```